Office Holders

 In 2022, Stephen was elected as the Deputy National Spokesperson for Leadership and Learning for the Society of Local Authority Chief Executives and Senior Managers (SOLACE).

-Nicole Wood, Essex County Council – Honourary Treasurer
+Nicole Wood, Essex County Council – Honorary Treasurer

 Nicole Wood has been the Chief Executive of Essex County Council (ECC) since February 2025.
 She is leading the council through a once-in-a-generation Local Government Reorganisation as part of the Priority Programme for LGR and Devolution.
 Nicole provides a day to day focus on delivering Everyone’s Essex, the political vision and plan to 2028.